getml/getml-demo/welcome.md

 # Many more examples

-This demo contains various examples projects to help you to get started with relational learning and getML.
+This demo contains various example projects to help you to get started with relational learning and getML.
 They cover different aspects of the software, and can serve as documentation or as blueprints for your own project.